 Projects are individually crafted to meet each student’s interest in food systems.
 By participating in engaged scholarship, students gain insight into the problems with our current food system, the challenges faced by those who attempt to change it, and the opportunities to overcome these challenges.
 Through iterative cycles of reflection and action, students develop both their understanding of food systems and their capacity to change them.

-For Summer 2018, the Food Systems minor received funding from American Cultures Engaged Scholarship Program to offer three grants of $3,300 for first generation, low-income, or underrepresented students who are interested food systems internships involving economic or social policy, grassroots organizing, education, and outreach outside of the San Francisco Bay Area.
-To be eligible, students must be on a path to completing the Food Systems minor in the College of Natural Resources.
-Students interested in this opportunity should fill out the Food Systems Grant interest form by March 1, 2018.
+For Summer 2018, the Food Systems minor received funding from American Cultures Engaged Scholarship Program to offer three grants for first generation, low-income, or underrepresented students interested food systems internships involving economic or social policy, grassroots organizing, education, and outreach outside of the San Francisco Bay Area.
+Projects are underway!